@freol35241/nodered-contrib-zenoh 0.3.0

 nodered-contrib-zenoh

-Node-RED nodes for Eclipse Zenoh integration, providing seamless pub/sub and query/queryable functionality.
+Node-RED nodes for Eclipse Zenoh integration, providing seamless pub/sub, query/queryable, and liveliness functionality.

 Overview